Skip to content

 Geo Engineering

-The term geoengineering (also known as climate engineering) refers to a Deliberate, man-made, large-scale influence on the climate to be understood.
+The term geoengineering (also known as climate engineering) refers to a deliberate, man-made, large-scale influence on the climate to be understood.
 These are technical measures to counteract the consequences of unexpected effects of climate change.

 Planned obsolescence